t9md/atom-lazy-motion/README.md

 # Why

 Lets say you are editing over 200 lines of CoffeeScript file.
-And you want to go to line where code `@container?.destroy()` is to modify it.
+And you want to go to line where code `@container?.destroy()` is to change it.

-By the power of rapid-motion, you can reach target by following way.
+With lazy-motion, you can reach target in following way.

-1. Invoke `rapid-motion:forward` from keymap.
+1. Invoke `lazy-motion:forward` from keymap.
-2. input `c?d` to input panel.
+2. Input `c?d` to input panel.
 3. `core:confirm` to land or `core:cancel` to cancel.

-## other example
+## Other examples
-* `ca)` to reach lines containing `cancel()`.
+* `ca)` to reach line containing `cancel()`.
-* `gemade` to reach `@flashingDecoration?.getMarker().destroy()`.
+* `gemade` to reach line containing `@flashingDecoration?.getMarker().destroy()`.

-Like the example above you can reach target position with very lazy and fuzzy typing.
+Like the example above you can reach target position with very lazy and fuzzy key type.

 ## Why *label jump* approach not worked for me.

-Until now I created [vim-smalls](https://github.com/t9md/vim-smalls/blob/master/README-JP.md) and its [Atom port](https://github.com/t9md/atom-smalls).
+Until now I released [vim-smalls](https://github.com/t9md/vim-smalls/blob/master/README-JP.md) and its [Atom port](https://github.com/t9md/atom-smalls).

-And hacked [jumpy](https://github.com/t9md/jumpy) and [vim-easymotion](https://github.com/t9md/vim-easymotion) as excercise to create  smalls.
+And also hacked [jumpy](https://github.com/t9md/jumpy) and [vim-easymotion](https://github.com/t9md/vim-easymotion) as exercise to create  smalls.

-But at least for me this *label jump* system not work, I coudn't addapt to it.
+But as for me this *label jump* system not work, I couldn't adapt to it.

 The reason is simple.

-The *label jump* constrain me to enter label precisely which result in my focus(or zone or flow) lost.
+The *label jump* constrains me to enter label precisely which result in my focus(or zone or flow) lost.

-Of course this *label jump* packages let me reach target position with minimum key type.
+Of course this *label jump* packages let me reach target position with minimum key typing.
-But ,in my opinion, its good for demonstration
+But in my opinion, its only good for demonstration.

 In real world coding, the **brain context switch** the *label jump* enforces is **too expensive** to use on a daily basis.

 # Commands

 ### atom-text-editor
-* `rapid-motion:forward`: Search forward.
+* `lazy-motion:forward`: Search forward.
-* `rapid-motion:backward`: Search backward.
+* `lazy-motion:backward`: Search backward.
 * `core:confirm`: confirm.
 * `core:cancel`:  cancel.